-- A minimum of 58 semester credits (2-year regular students) or 34 semester credits (advanced placement students only) and satisfactory completion of all courses.
-This includes 900 hours of field practicum for 2year regular students or 600 hours of field practicum for advanced-placement students. - The accumulation of no more than 8 credits below B- (including U) - The maintenance at all times of professional conduct and behaviors appropriate for a social worker according to the National Association of Social Workers' Code of Ethics - Defense of the professional degree portfolio.
-This portfolio is a demonstrative collection of professional skills and projects - Other Andrews University degree requirements as presented in the Graduate Academic Information section of this bulletin. - Subject to change as necessary to improve the process and address accreditation issues.
+- A minimum cumulative GPA of 3.00 in Social Work Program - No grade of D or F (or U) may count toward a graduate degree. - The maintenance at all times of professional conduct and behaviors appropriate for a social worker according to the National Association of Social Workers' Code of Ethics - Defense of the professional degree portfolio.
+This portfolio is a demonstrative collection of professional skills and projects - Other Andrews University degree requirements as presented in the Graduate Academic Information section of this bulletin. - \ Subject to change as necessary to improve the process and address accreditation issues.